OriginFinancial/origin-backend-take-home-assignment/README.md

 * How good your automated tests are (qualitative over quantitative).

 Other important notes:
-* Develop a flexible recommendation engine, it will be essential to the take-home interview
+* Develop a flexible recommendation engine
-* Add to README file (1) what were the main technical decisions you made; (2) relevant comments about your project; (3) instructions to run the code
+* Add to README file (1) instructions to run the code (2) what were the main technical decisions you made; (3) relevant comments about your project
-* You must use English in your code and also in your docs, including the README file
+* You must use English in your code and also in your docs

 This assignment should be doable in less than one day.
 We expect you to learn fast, **communicate with us**, and make decisions regarding its implementation & scope to achieve the expected results on time.